userbradley/documentation.breadnet.co.uk/docs/kb/nginx/get-real-ip-cloudflare.md

 ```

 ??? question "What does this do"
-    This tells nginx that any time it sees one of these IP ranges, it should look at the header `CF-Connecting-IP` that get's sent
+    This tells nginx that any time it sees one of these IP ranges, it should look at the header `CF-Connecting-IP` that gets sent
     and then use that as the connecting IP

 ## using this file in nginx